 At Lasting Smiles of Bethlehem, we choose to be a metal-free dental practice because we feel metal is an inferior material.
 Newer technology allows patients the option to have their fillings match their natural tooth shade very closely.
 All of our fillings are created from safe dental composite material or high-grade dental porcelain inlays and onlays, which eliminates any health risks that may be associated with mercury and provides patients with a solution that is virtually invisible.

-Metal not only looks out of place, it can expand and contract and cause enamel to break.
+Metal not only looks out of place, but it can also expand and contract and cause enamel to break.
 We often see patients who have actually experienced major tooth damage as a result of old, ineffective metal fillings.
 If you are interested in replacing metal fillings with tooth-colored fillings in Lansdale, talk to our LVI-trained cosmetic dentist Dr. Stephen Sulzbach about making the switch.

 Your Filling Appointment